Deepfake Caricatures: Amplifying attention to artifacts increases deepfake detection by humans and machines: Introduction

-We present a novel framework that provides strong classical deepfake detection, but crucially also creates a compelling visual indicator for fake videos by amplifying artifacts, making them more detectable to human observers.
+We present a novel framework that provides strong classical deepfake detection, but crucially also creates a compelling \textit{visual indicator} for fake videos by amplifying artifacts, making them more detectable to human observers.
 Because humans tend to be highly sensitive to distortions in faces, we hypothesize that focusing our visual indicator on amplifying artifacts is likely to yield a highly detectable and compelling visual indicator.
 Our model, “CariNet”, identifies key artifacts in deepfakes using a novel \textit{Artifact Attention Module}, which leverages both human supervision and machine supervision to learn what distortions are most relevant to humans.
-CariNet then generates \textbf{deepfake caricatures}, distorted versions of deepfakes, using a \textit{Caricature Generation Module} that magnifies unnatural movements in videos, making them more visible to human users.
+CariNet then generates \textbf{Deepfake Caricatures}, distorted versions of deepfakes, using a \textit{Caricature Generation Module} that magnifies unnatural movements in videos, making them more visible to human users.

+The main objective of this work is not only to detect fake faces and regions, but to make them more obvious to human observers.
+This helps humans detect fakes early, and prevents them from consuming fake information.
+We are motivated primarly by the realization that current methodologies for making a user aware that a video is fake rely on text labels in UIs (e.g. “This Video is Fake”, "Video modified by AI").
+Previous work has shown that this is suboptimal, as these labels are easily missed and typically disregarded \cite{boyd2022value, groh2022deepfake}.
+Making artifacts more detectable to human observers is key to increasing the chances that humans detect fakes.
+Our proposed novel deepfake caricature visual indicator almost doubles human detection performance when compared to the unaided condition, and increases it by 20.5\% when compared to a text-based indicator.

-We make two primary contributions: \begin{itemize} \item We develop a framework for identifying video artifacts that are relevant to humans.
-Allowing our deepfake detector to leverage this information boosts its accuracy by more than 5\%, showing that human supervision can improve deepfake detection models. \item We generate deepfake caricatures, and show in a user study that they increase human deepfake detection accuracy by up to 40\% compared to non-signalled deepfakes. \end{itemize}
+We make two primary contributions: First, we generate a novel visual indicator for fake videos called Deepfake Caricatures, and show in a user study that they increase human deepfake detection accuracy by up to 40\% compared to non-signalled deepfakes.
+Second, we develop a framework for identifying video artifacts that are relevant to humans, collect two datasets of human labels highlighting areas that are perceived as fake, and propose a competitive model that leverages this new data.